What is Shopify?

 Mobile: 2.48 Seconds

 Overall Shopify did pretty well in the performance testing although load times under 2 seconds would have been nice to see but it is a little surprising that Shopify loaded faster on mobile than it did on desktop.

 Google scores were ok but really a platform like Shopify should be aiming for a minimum of 50 on mobile but the desktop scores were very good.

-To see how Shopify performed against it’s rivals in terms of speed and performance, check out my Fastest Ecommerce Platforms post.
+To see how Shopify performed against its rivals in terms of speed and performance, check out our Fastest Ecommerce Platforms post.